Main Content start here

 Market Overview

-India Molecular Diagnostics Market has valued at USD 920.05 Million in 2023 and is anticipated to project impressive growth in the forecast period with a CAGR of 8.15% through 2029.
-Molecular Diagnostics encompasses a diverse range of techniques utilized to analyze and study biological markers in the genome and proteome.
-Through these advanced methods, scientists can detect and quantify the presence of genetic material associated with specific diseases, enabling accurate disease detection and comprehensive characterization.
+Molecular Diagnostics encompasses a diverse range of techniques used to analyze biological markers in the genome and proteome.
+Using these advanced methods, scientists can detect and quantify genetic material associated with specific diseases, enabling accurate disease diagnosis and comprehensive characterization.
 This invaluable information not only guides potential treatment strategies but also allows for ongoing monitoring of disease progression.
-With its profound impact, Molecular Diagnostics has emerged as an indispensable component of modern clinical practice, playing a pivotal role in disease detection, staging, and therapy monitoring, thus revolutionizing the field of healthcare.
+With its profound impact, Molecular Diagnostics has emerged as an indispensable component of modern clinical practice, playing a pivotal role in disease detection, staging, and therapy monitoring, thereby revolutionizing healthcare.
+For instance, in August 2024, Siemens Healthineers received approval to manufacture the IMDX Monkeypox Detection RT-PCR Assay in India.
+The kit was set to be produced at the company’s molecular diagnostics unit in Vadodara, which had a production capacity of 1 million reactions.
+This move marked a significant boost to India’s molecular diagnostics market, enhancing local manufacturing capabilities and supporting timely, large-scale mpox detection amid rising public health preparedness efforts.

 Key Market Drivers